Welcome to Raising Autism

 Group Home, Crisis Home, Starting a Group Home and Gap Services.

-When Autism Ages Out of the School System, The Hardest Child
+When Autism Ages Out of the School System, Autistic People vs People with Autism, Changing the Descriptors of Autism: The Highs and Lows of Functioning Autism, The Hardest Child

 *Any references to agencies and laws on this website are to California.
 Other states will have similar laws and agency structures though this can vary widely.
 I would be happy to make webpages referring to other state laws and agencies as people supply them to me.
 Also any contribution people want to make to the website is welcome.
 Contributions should keep within the intent of the website as explained up above.*